sundsar/sundsar/README.md

 - 👋 Hi, I’m @sundsar
-- 👀 I’m interested in Python Programming
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning Django
+- 🌱 Learning is fun
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me sundsar.ss@gmail.com